Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Common “weak evidence” patterns include:

-• Contradictions (stories or timelines don’t match texts/calls/location data)
+• Contradictions: Stories or timelines don’t match records or data

-• Unclear video evidence (grainy footage, wrong angle, missing audio)
+• Unclear video evidence: Grainy footage, bad angles, missing audio

-Many Texas cases depend heavily on a complaining witness.
+Many Texas cases depend heavily on the testimony of a complaining witness.

 If the witness: